 - 4 ways to charge up your iPhone faster

-Navigating through the app’s user interface is easy enough once you have the grasp on how it works and had identified what your intention is with its use.
-But what is shocking about this program is that how “incognito” it was designed in that the owner of the phone will have no visible ways of knowing who is tracking him through his smartphone—no notifications, no alerts, nothing.
+Navigating through the app’s user interface is easy enough once you have a grasp on how it works and have identified what your intention is with its use.
+But what is shocking about this program is that how “incognito” it was designed in that the owner of the phone will have no visible way of knowing who is tracking him through his smartphone—no notifications, no alerts, nothing.

-However, although this feature may seem to be intrusive, I can imagine a better application to this app should the need for it arise like for a parent and their children.
-Therefore, this is how you could track another person subtly using your iPhone.
+However, although this feature may seem to be intrusive, I can imagine a better application for this app should the need for it arise like for a parent and their children.
+Therefore, this is how you can track another person secretly using your iPhone.

 Toggle on “Share My Location”

-If you are using the same iCloud account in the device you’re using with the app, be prudent enough to enable the sharing of location from that same device.
+If you are using the same iCloud account on the device you’re using with the app, be prudent enough to enable the sharing of location from that same device.

-In order to share location between two devices, it is important that both devices have their users’ contacts registered with one another which is done by adding the respective contact via the Find My Friends app.
-If you are keen in the idea of building the connection permanently, choose to “Share Indefinitely.”
+In order to share location between two devices, it is important that both devices have their users’ contacts registered with one another, which is done by adding the respective contacts via the Find My Friends app.
+If you are keen on the idea of building the connection permanently, choose to “Share Indefinitely.”

 Accept their location, but do not reciprocate

-As soon as the connection is set between devices, a popup will appear asking you to whether accept or decline the contact.
+As soon as the connection is set between the devices, a popup will appear asking you to whether to accept or decline the contact.
 Choose “accept.”
-Meanwhile, another popup will appear asking you to reciprocate the gesture by sharing your location back to the other phone, click “don’t share.”
+Meanwhile, another popup will appear asking you to reciprocate the gesture by sharing your location back with the other phone, click “don’t share.”

 It may appear like a one-sided connection type of thing, but that is what this method is all about—a kind of spying where you are opaque and not as transparent as the other side.